ferdinandfrank/cdk-nuxt/README.md

 ### 2. Build and Deploy

-By running the following script, the packages of the Nuxt app will be installed and the Nuxt app will be built automatically.
-Afterwards, the CDK stack will be deployed to AWS.
+By running the following script, the Nuxt app will be built automatically via `yarn build` and the CDK stack will be deployed to AWS.

 ```bash
 node_modules/.bin/cdk-nuxt-deploy-server